TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

 Click `View Raw`  or  `Download` button to download.
 Or if you just click the below download link, it will start download automatically.
 [Lab 2 - Download](https://github.com/TeamLab/Gachon_CS50_Python_KMOOC/blob/master/lab_assignment/lab_2/lab_2.zip)

-Move the downloaded lab_2.zip file to work folder and unzip.  then, start the assignment.
+Move the `downloaded lab_2.zip` file to work folder and unzip.
+Then, start the assignment.
-Tip.
-From now you have to be accustomed of using vocabulary for work condition.
+From now, you have to be accustomed of using vocabulary for work condition.

 Classification           | Description
 --------       | ---
-Console    | In windows, console is the black screen which can be displayed by entering “cmd" in the run dialog box, and in Ubuntu and Linux, it means the ‘terminal’ and we will learn in depth next week.
+Console    | In windows, console is the black screen which popping after you enter “cmd" in the run dialog box, and in Ubuntu and Linux, it means the ‘terminal’ and we will learn in depth next week.
-Python Shell    | Python Shell is a screen which is displayed after entering ‘python’ in Console and we can use various commands of python on it.
+Python Shell    | Python Shell is a environment which is displayed after entering ‘python’ in Console.
+We can use various commands of python on it.
 Atom editor       | (Atom editor) in this lesson, the python code files will be edited on the base of Atom editor.

 ## Types of functions for editing